 Video calling apps are becoming a handy tool for users around the world to make purchases, attend meetings and have quality time with their family, right from where they are.

 Understanding the dire role played by these apps, businesses are trying to incorporate video calls into their apps as an essential feature, to connect their user base and elevate trustworthiness with virtual support.
-While the trend is going up, several programmers are opting to integrate pre-built video call features into their apps, owing to a fast and easy development process.

 Well, to prove the above mentioned statement is real, I'll walk you through the steps to build a web app with video calls functionality.
 To integrate video calls, I'll use the MirrorFly Video Call SDKs, which have interaction-rich features and iron-clad encryptions.